genseral/dbx_test/README.md

 # dbx_test
-just random play around with dbx platform
+just a notebook with binary search